 +-Can I register my class if I teach Elementary or Middle School?

-No. Although the project has been adapted to younger students in the past, the activity set, proposed for the centennial celebration of women's suffrage, was designed specifically for high school students.
+No. Although the project can and has been adapted to younger students in the past, the activity set, proposed for the centennial celebration of women's suffrage, was designed specifically for high school students.